Anti-German sentiment: Late 19th and early 20th centuries

-During the 1700s and 1800s, many states in the United States allowed non-citizens to vote.
-Anti-Irish and anti-German Catholic sentiment following the War of 1812 and intensifying again in the 1840s lead many states, particularly in the Northeast, to amend their constitutions to prohibit non-citizens from voting.
+During the 1700s and 1800s, many states in the United States allowed male non-citizens to vote.
+Anti-Irish and anti-German Catholic sentiment following the War of 1812 and intensifying again in the 1840s led many states, particularly in the Northeast, to amend their constitutions to prohibit non-citizens from voting.
 States that banned non-citizen voting during this time included New Hampshire in 1814, Virginia in 1818, Connecticut in 1819, New Jersey in 1820, Massachusetts in 1822, Vermont in 1828, Pennsylvania in 1838, Delaware in 1831, Tennessee in 1834, Rhode Island in 1842, Illinois in 1848, Ohio and Maryland in 1851, and North Carolina in 1856.

 Negative comments in Britain about Germany were first made in the 1870s, following the Prussian victory in the Franco-Prussian War in 1870–71.
 British war planners believed that they needed to prevent a possible German invasion of Britain.
 German advances eventually led to the popularity of invasion novels, such as The Battle of Dorking, which first appeared in Blackwood's Magazine in the summer of 1871.

 In the 1880s and 1890s, German immigrants in the UK were the targets of "some hostility"; interviewees for the Royal Commission on Alien Immigration believed that Germans were involved in prostitution and burglary, and many people also believed that Germans who were working in Britain were threatening the livelihoods of Britons by being willing to work for longer hours.
 Anti-German hostility began to intensify in early 1896 when Kaiser Wilhelm II sent the Kruger telegram to President Paul Kruger of the Transvaal congratulating him for repelling the British Jameson Raid.
 At that time, attacks on Germans in London were reported by the German press, but contrary to the reports, no attacks occurred.
 The Saturday Review suggested: "be ready to fight Germany, as Germania delenda est" ("Germany is to be destroyed"), an allusion to Cato the Elder's coda in the Second Punic War.